Secret recording shows GOP’s Nunes saying Rosenstein impeachment would delay Supreme Court pick

 Breaking News Emails

 Hard-line conservative Republicans in the House recently hit a roadblock in their effort to impeach Deputy Attorney General Rod Rosenstein when Speaker Paul Ryan opposed the move.
-But one of those conservatives, Rep. Devin Nunes, R-Calif., gave a different explanation to donors recently when asked why the impeachment effort had stalled.
+But one of those conservatives, Rep. Devin Nunes of California, gave a different explanation to donors recently when asked why the impeachment effort had stalled.

 Asked about the the impeachment plans, Nunes told a questioner that "it's a bit complicated" because "we only have so many months left."